hms-dbmi/crestree/vignettes/bifurcation_point.md

-# Analysis of bifurcation points
+# Analysis of bifurcation points"

 This vignette describes analysis of individual bifurcation points based on a reconstructed transcriptional tree.
 As example, it explores bifurcation point between sensory and autonomic nervous systems in neural crest.
 The guideline starts with tree reconstruction, identifies fate-specific genes and estimates timing of their activation, assess existence and formation of fate-biases, and predicts time of genes inclusion in fate-biased phase.